-Not only is the Rather Cheeky Map of Great British Bottoms a pleasing eyeful, partly fashioned on geological maps of old, but it is also delightfully entertaining and - dare we say it - educational, showing the spread of Bottoms across the land and answering questions such as ‘which Great British Bottom is closest to me?’, ‘where in Britain should a Bottom enthusiast go?’ and ‘what are the coldest, laziest, cheesiest and most inconvenient Bottoms of them all?'
+Not only is the Rather Cheeky Map of Great British Bottoms a pleasing eyeful, partly fashioned on geological maps of old, but it is also delightfully entertaining and - dare we say it - educational, showing the spread of Bottoms across the land, heatmap-style, and answering questions such as ‘what Great British Bottom is closest to me?’, ‘where in Britain should a Bottom enthusiast go?’ and ‘what are the coldest, laziest, cheesiest and most inconvenient Bottoms of them all?'

-The Rather Cheeky Map of Great British Bottoms is the perfect unusual gift for anyone with a love of Britain, a cheeky sense of humour or a map fetish.
-Also, if you know of a wall - or indeed an individual - in dire need of livening up, this could be just the well-rounded solution you're looking for.
+The Rather Cheeky Map of Great British Bottoms is the perfect gift for anyone with a love of Britain, a cheeky sense of humour or a map fetish.
+Also, if you know someone who is in dire need of livening up, this could be just the ticket for them.